garwin00/LectureNotes/ixd102-wk6-lecturenotes.md

-# New Order - True Faith

-WHAT IS GOING ON RIGHT NOW?
+#WHAT IS GOING ON RIGHT NOW?

-Apparently this ties in with stuff coming soon, here's hoping.
+Apparently this music video ties in with stuff coming soon, here's hoping.

 ### Check out ilovetypography.com - JMB article